Back to overview

 Editorial

-Time for orientation
+Time for Orientation

 The third issue of our newspaper is here - with stories about normative perspectives, death and the meaning of time in the performative arts.

-Rahel Bains, Kathrin Veser, and Miriam Walther, March 24, 2025
+Rahel Bains, Kathrin Veser and Miriam Walther, 24 March 2025

 The world as we know it has come apart at the seams.
 A power-hungry, unbounded shamelessness reigns on the global political stage.
 This is currently putting many people in a kind of state of shock.
 Yuvviki Dioh, diversity agent at the Schauspielhaus, describes the zeitgeist in the column ‘Thoughts on Theatre’ as follows: ‘It is shaping up to be difficult not to fall into a powerlessness that makes us believe we are incapable of acting.’